Mandatory credit checks

 Reminder for online industrial security services (OLISS) users

-It is important to note that all applications created in OLISS before January 29, 2018, but not submitted to Public Services Procurement Canada (the submit button was not pressed) will be subject to a mandatory credit checks.
+It is important to note that all applications created in OLISS before January 29, 2018, but not submitted to Public Services Procurement Canada (the submit button was not pressed) will be subject to a mandatory credit check.

 No additional forms